Located in Logansport, Amelio's on the River is a purveyor of fine Italian and American dining from the esteemed Paul Ulerick.

 Tossed Salad, Broccoli, Steamed Vegetables, Cole Slaw, Cottage Cheese, Green Beans, Baked Potato, Amelio’s Chips, French Fries, Beer Fries, Potato Wedges, or Sweet Potato Fries

-All pasta dinners are served with a small salad and a side of garlic bread
+All pasta dinners are served with a small salad and a side of garlic bread.
+Add an additional meatball for $2.

 A short history of Logansport & Amelio’s on the River